-Astrill VPN has many of its 320+ server list (62+ countries) located in Asia.
-It has unbreakable encryption, a kill switch, leak protection, lots of protocols, etc. Unfortunately, Astrill prices start at $10.00/month.
+Astrill VPN has many of its 320+ server list (59+ countries) located in Asia.
+It has unbreakable encryption, a kill switch, leak protection, lots of protocols, etc. Unfortunately, Astrill is not the best VPN for China because its prices start at $10.00/month.

-This is a high-security VPN solution that boasts the fastest speeds in Asia.
-Therefore it’s a good choice for streaming Netflix, downloading torrents, gaming, and anything else that might benefit from a VPN service.
+Not only this is a high-security VPN that works in China.
+Astrill also boasts the fastest speeds in Asia.
+Therefore, it’s a good choice for streaming, torrents, gaming, and anything else that might benefit from a VPN service.

-For users in China, Astrill VPN has a selection of “stealth protocols,” which help bypass the Great Firewall.
-But despite being based in the privacy-friendly Seychelles, Astrill VPN chooses to log quite a bit of user data, which is not great if you’re a journalist or a political activist.
+For users in China, Astrill VPN has a “stealth protocol,” which helps bypass the Great Firewall.
+But despite being based in the privacy-friendly Seychelles, Astrill VPN logs quite a bit of user data.
+And that’s not great if you’re a journalist or a political activist.

 For a deeper investigation of Astrill VPN, read our Astrill VPN review.